jenbeltran/emr-system/README.md

 address changed on 19-Apr-2019 by Dr. Abc” and so forth with latest revision at the top.

-Also, designed a super admin interface where a super admin user would be able to:
+Also, design a super admin interface where a super admin user would be able to:
 1) Search/Create/Read/Update/Delete Patients - Ryan Legaspi
 2) Search/Create/Read/Update/Delete Care Providers - Jen Beltran
 3) Login authentication and password encryption - Jen Beltran
-4) Database creation - Jen Beltran# emr-system
+4) Database creation - Jen Beltran